ClericApton/oops/README.md

 2. Change current directory to the project's root directory: `cd oops`
 3. Run the application: `mvn spring-boot:run`

-#### The vulnerabilities
+Please note that to reach the fixed application's log in page you must open https://localhost:8443/login.

-The application has various security vulnerabilities.
-They are described and discussed next, as well as methods of fixing them.
-The issues are categorized as in [OWASP](https://www.owasp.org/index.php/Top_10_2013-Top_10).
-The user Mallory is considered malicious in the following discussion.
+#### The fixed vulnerabilities

-1. SQL injection revealing sensitive data (Category A1 Injection)
+1. SQL injection revealing sensitive data (Category A1 Injection) **FIXED**
 	1. Open http://localhost:8080/login in a web browser.
 	2. Enter Mallory/mallory as Username/Password and press the Log in button.
 	3. Enter the following in the first Service field: `' OR 1=1 OR '` (starting and ending with ') and submit.